arunravi728/Papyrus/content/The Three-Fund Portfolio.md

 A potential replacement to the bond portion of the portfolio could be a high yield savings account or [Certified Deposits](./Certified%20Deposits.md).

-The more interesting question would the percentage of allocations in the three funds.
+The more interesting question would be the percentage of allocations in the three funds.
 The percentages would depend on the individual and their unique circumstances.

 ### Advantages